Which show should I see?

 When a couple hundred people enter a small room at once, the temperature increases anywhere from 8 to 12 degrees...quickly.
 Even the finest HVAC systems in the world can’t handle that kind of rapid transition well.

 It’s also important to consider that the temperature *on stage* is dramatically different for the actors than it is for you, our audience.
 Not only are they under hot lights, but they’re constantly moving around...and no one bought tickets to watch a bunch of overheated actors pouring sweat.

 I can’t make the show anymore!
 What can I do?

 The Second City does not allow for any refunds.
 All sales are final.
 In rare cases, and based on availability, we may be able to move your ticket to a future show.

-I have or a member of my party has physical access needs.
+I have or a member of my party has accessibility needs.
 Whom can I contact regarding seating?